A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Introduction

-In this paper we build upon the result of \cite{GarCa2019} and apply it to the important class of Support Vector methods, which have been developed in machine learning for classification and regression problems.
-Specifically, we consider Support Vector Regression - SVR, \cite{ScBaSmWi:98,SmolaScholkopf2004}, Support Vector Machine - SVM, \cite{CortesVapnik1995}, and Support Vector Data Description - SVDD, \cite{TaxDuin2004}.
-It is a fact that all these methods fit quite well the framework of \cite{GarCa2019} and the dichotomy between cost and constraints satisfaction described above corresponds to the dichotomy between having informative regressors or classifiers and their misprediction or misclassification level for the given data generation mechanism.
-The main contribution of this paper is to establish all the connections between the general theory of \cite{GarCa2019} and Support Vector methods, including the necessary adaptations of the theory to the specific setups when required.
-It is then shown how the new theory makes a big advance in the reliable usage of Support Vector methods, especially in relation to the long-standing problem of the tuning of hyper-parameters, which is key to obtain good solutions.
+Building upon the achievements of \cite{GarCa2019}, in this paper we establish new results. \begin{itemize} \item[{\bf (a)}] We consider the important class of support vector methods, which have been developed in machine learning for classification and regression problems.
+In support vector regression methods, the dichotomy between cost and constraints satisfaction described above corresponds to the dichotomy between having informative regressors or classifiers and their probability of misprediction.
+One contribution of this paper is to establish all the connections between the general theory of \cite{GarCa2019} and support vector methods, including the nontrivial adaptation of the theory to the specific setups when required.
+It is then shown how the new theory allows for a more reliable usage of support vector methods, especially in relation to the long-standing problem of tuning hyper-parameters, which is key to obtain good solutions. \item[{\bf (b)}] Support vector methods are studied in Section \ref{sec:svm}.
+For a better understanding of this part, we will first revisit in Section \ref{sec:theory} the theory of \cite{GarCa2019} and we will present it in a broader setup than that of \cite{GarCa2019} by considering convex optimization over generic (possibly infinite dimensional) vector spaces.
+This is a necessary step since generic vector spaces is the natural setup for support vector methods whenever the so called kernel trick is applied.
+Exploiting the full power of the theory of \cite{GarCa2019} in a general setup is a second contribution of the present paper.\footnote{Note that working in infinite dimensional spaces rules out the possibility of using results where the complexity is \emph{a-priori} bounded by the dimension of the optimization vector as is done, e.g., in \cite{CamGa:08}.} \item[{\bf (c)}] We provide asymptotic characterizations of the risk evaluations in (b) and, as a corollary of our theory, Section \ref{sec:explicit} establishes for the first time that the risk of the solution tends in great generality to the ratio between the complexity of the solution and the sample size $N$, as $N \to \infty$.
+While our main thrust in this paper remains that of establishing tight evaluations of the risk that are usable for any finite sample size $N$, we remark that this convergence result is unprecedented and sheds new light on the existence of empirical observables that allow one to obtain estimates that converge to the true risk.
+This new achievement outdoes known results based on measures of complexity of the class of hypotheses as well as results obtained in the domain of compression schemes. \end{itemize}